direktt/direktt-auto-greet/readme.md

 ### Workflow

 - Welcome:
-    - User subscribes to the channel, if "New Subscribers" checkbox is checked and "Subscriber Message Template" is configured, "Subscriber Message Template" message will be sent to that new subscriber.
-If "Admin" checkbox is checked and "Admin Message Template" is configured, "Admin Message Template" message will be sent to the Admin.
+    - User subscribes to the channel:
+        - If "New Subscribers" checkbox is checked and "Subscriber Message Template" is configured, "Subscriber Message Template" message will be sent to that new subscriber.
+        - If "Admin" checkbox is checked and "Admin Message Template" is configured, "Admin Message Template" message will be sent to the Admin.
 - Out of Office Auto Responder:
     - Off - There won't be Automated Messages (this does not affect Welcome messages).
     - Only During Non-working hours: